-Utilizing Blackboard Connect technology, a mobile phone will also be used to receive urgent messages from MTSA administration.
+Utilizing Informacast Connect technology, a mobile phone will be used to receive urgent messages from MTSA administration.

-Every student must have reliable access to a personal portable/laptop computer equipped with video web camera capability for video conferencing and for completion of scholarly papers and presentations.
+Every student must also have reliable access to a personal portable/laptop computer equipped with video web camera capability for video conferencing and for completion of scholarly papers and presentations.

 Each student will also be required to have reliable high-speed internet access to attend online courses, complete online assignments and conduct research.
-Free WiFi access is available throughout the MTSA campus.
-MS Office applications are the current standard at MTSA.
-Microsoft Office applications are available for download by accessing portal.office.com and, signing in with your MTSA email address and password.
-These applications can be installed on Macs, PCs, tablets, and mobile phones.
-Synchronous events will utilize the Microsoft Teams application that can be downloaded to any device.

-COMPUTER SERVICES
+The entire MTSA campus has free wireless access for students.
+There is substantial bandwidth available that will allow all students to be able to use their laptops for coursework, conferencing, and exams.

-Wireless printing stations are located on campus for student use.
+Wireless printing stations are also located on campus for student use.
+Students have free printing privileges for research and coursework needs